Terminal

 Section titled “Validation Rules”-

-Shell validation: The specified shell must exist in the target container/VM
+Shell validation: The specified shell must exist in the target container

 -